Minecraft boss is now in charge of all Xbox game efforts

 Booty’s organization includes 343 Industries, The Coalition, Mojang, Rare, Turn 10 Studios, and Global Publishing.
 Spencer said that Booty will be in charge of expanding those operations, as Microsoft is devoting more resources to its games business.

-This means that Bonnie Ross (343 Industries), Shannon Loftis (Microsoft Global Publishing, or the third-party publishing group), Alan Hartman (Turn 10), Rod Ferguson (The Coalition), and Craig Duncan (Rare) will report to Booty.
+This means that Bonnie Ross (343 Industries), Shannon Loftis (Microsoft Global Publishing), Alan Hartman (Turn 10), Rod Ferguson (The Coalition), and Craig Duncan (Rare) will report to Booty.
 I asked if that was a little sensitive, as former peers will now report to Booty.
 But Spencer said that he spoke with each studio chief, and the consensus was that they wanted someone in the new role and that Booty was the person they preferred.
+Loftis runs a group which publishes games made by outside game developers.

 “It goes without saying, but this is an incredible privilege and honor, to step into this role,” Booty told me in an interview.
 “I really look at it first and foremost as an opportunity to serve and provide a leadership layer to the studio heads, so they can focus even more on making great games.
 I’ve worked as a peer with Bonnie and Shannon and Rod and Craig, and obviously very closely with Helen as the No. 2 person on the Minecraft franchise in Redmond.
 It’s a group I have a huge amount of respect for.
 It’s a world-class group of leaders and a world-class collection of studios.
 It’s a privilege to get in and help provide a layer of unification and collaboration across the studios, as we go forward helping drive the initiatives Phil talked about, getting behind the company’s vision for gaming.”